AXErunners/axe-gitian/README.md

 The automation and configuration management assumes that VirtualBox will assign the IP address `10.0.2.15` to the Gitian host Vagrant VM.

-Tested with Ansible 2.6.4 and Vagrant 2.2.2 on macOS Mojave, Ubuntu 18.
+Tested with Ansible 2.6.4 and Vagrant 2.2.2 on Ubuntu 18, macOS Mojave.